Korea TESOL Journal

-This call for papers is soliciting a few additional submissions for Volume 13, Number 1, scheduled for publication in the first half of 2017.
+This call for papers is soliciting a few additional submissions for Volume 13, Number 2, scheduled for publication in the second half of 2017.
 The earlier the submission, the earlier it will be considered.

 Areas of interest include but are not limited to:

 - Technology in Language Learning